k8ssandra/k8ssandra/docs/content/en/tasks/troubleshoot/_index.md

 ![Confirm the bucket name as shown in the Amazon S3 UI](amazon-s3-confirm-bucket-name.png)

-Then for a new or existing K8ssandra installation, relreference the values file.
+Then for a new or existing K8ssandra installation, reference the values file.

 New install: